xor-gate/svn-backup2/README.md

 Frugal Subversion backup solution inspired by [adamonduty/svn-backup](https://github.com/adamonduty/svn-backup).
 Written and tested for Debian 12 in Bash but could be adapted to other systems.

+This script must be executed as root.
+I

 ## Installation

 Install dependencies (Debian 12):